graninas/automatic-whitebox-testing-showcase/README.md

   }
 ```

-The error message (and the diff between the previous and the current flows) is usually enough to understand what happened.
+The error message (and the diff between the previous and the current flows) is usually enough to understand what's happened.
 There will be a step index, an entry and the current `FlowF` method description.
 On a closer look however it’s not so obvious how the player obtains this info.
 Let’s elaborate that.

 When the interpreter hits a particular method, the latter contains all the information about the step.
 For example, the `LogInfo` method carries the message string, the `RunIO` method has a return type defined and so on.
 The replaying mechanism should be able to decode mocks, to prepare an entry for serialization, to check the input parameters of the method (if there are such parameters).
 We’re passing this information into the mechanism by associating it with the corresponding entry using the two type classes.
 First of them, `RRItem`, allows to serialize and deserialize the entry: